Where is the Best Hiking in Austria?

 - Carnic High Trail in East Tirol (also called Carnische Höhenweg in German)

 … just to point out a few.
-To top it off there is, of course, the mighty Eagle Walk that crosses all of Tyrol in 413 kilometers split between 33 stages!
+To top it off there is, of course, the mighty Eagle Walk (or Adlerweg) that crosses all of Tyrol in 413 kilometers split between 33 stages!

-It’s not just the that Tyrol a perfect place to hike, it’s also easy to reach from anywhere.
+Tyrol is easy to get to from anywhere.
 To the South lies Italy, easily accessible by train and car.
 Bordered by Germany to the North, the Munich International Airport is near.
 Across Vorarlberg on the Western side, Tirol is also close to Switzerland and the Zurich Airport.

 In addition to the proximity of Munich and Zurich, right in the middle of Tirol lies its capital city Innsbruck which also has an airport well connected within Europe.
 Check out my view on the best airports to reach the Alps here.